-Our specialised Behaviour TA's pay particular attention to any pupils who are at risk of being bullied.
+Our inclusion TA's and learning mentor pay particular attention to any pupils who are at risk of being bullied.
 Nurture groups and informal chats throughout the week ensure that any worries or incidents can be reported and dealt with quickly.
-There is a box outside the Deputy Head's room for pupils to leave any concerns or worries.
+The learning mentor is always available for pupils to share any concerns or worries.